• Home

 Cassava flour is the only substitution for coconut flour made from the yuka root.
 It's still gluten-free and has a light earthy flavor.

-Be aware that cassava flour is high in carbohydrates which may not be great for those looking to use it as a coconut flour substitute for its low glycemic index.
+Be aware that cassava flour is high in carbohydrates which may not be great for those looking to use it as a coconut flour substitute.

 cassava flour in white bowl next to whole cassava